Yogi Berra: Coach of the New York Mets and Houston Astros

 Berra was immediately signed by the crosstown New York Mets as a coach.
 He also put in four cameo appearances as a catcher early in the season.
 His last at-bat came on May 9, 1965, three days shy of his 40th birthday.
 Berra stayed with the Mets as a coach under Stengel, Wes Westrum, Salty Parker, and Gil Hodges for the next seven seasons, including their 1969 World Series championship season.
 He then became the team's manager in 1972, following Hodges' unexpected death in spring training.

 The following season looked like a disappointment at first.
 Injuries plagued the Mets throughout the season.
 Midway through the 1973 season, the Mets were stuck in last place but in a very tight divisional race.
 In July, when a reporter asked Yogi if the season was over, he replied, "It ain't over 'til it's over."

 As the Mets' key players came back to the lineup, a late surge allowed them to win the NL East despite an 82–79 record, making it the only time from 1970 through 1980 that the NL East was not won by either their rival Philadelphia Phillies or the Pittsburgh Pirates.
 When the Mets faced the 99-win Cincinnati Reds in the 1973 National League Championship Series, a memorable fight erupted between Bud Harrelson and Pete Rose in the top of the fifth inning of game three.
 After the incident and the ensuing bench-clearing brawl had subsided, fans began throwing objects at Rose when he returned to his position in left field in the bottom half of the inning.
 Sparky Anderson pulled Rose and his Reds off the field until order was restored.
-When National League president Chub Feeney threatened the Mets with a forfeit, Berra walked out to left field with Willie Mays, Tom Seaver, Rusty Staub, and Cleon Jones in order to plead with the fans to desist.
+When National League president Chub Feeney threatened the Mets with a forfeit, Berra walked out to left field with Willie Mays, Tom Seaver, Rusty Staub, and Cleon Jones to plead with the fans to desist.
 Yogi's Mets went on to defeat the highly favored "Big Red Machine" in five games to capture the NL pennant.
 It was Berra's second as a manager, one in each league.
 The Mets fell to the Oakland Athletics in the 1973 World Series, but they went the distance in a close, seven-game, series.